Stephen Shore (professor): "Regressive autism" and vaccines

 In 2003, Shore had engaged in similar false speculation, telling USA Today that vaccines and thiomersal were potential catalysts for autism and that he believed autistic traits closely resembled the symptoms of mercury poisoning.
 Shore also said he believed that removing thiomersal from vaccines was a positive step, "Because you shouldn't be injecting mercury into anyone."
+That same year, in the book Asperger Syndrome: A Guide for Professionals and Families, Shore stated the following:

+Where exactly does autism come from?
+There are many different ideas.
+I think there's a strong hereditary component, which seems to get triggered by something else—maybe a vaccination, maybe sensitivities to diet, maybe something from the environment.

+In 2008, Shore once again speculated that vaccines, diet or environmental factors could trigger autism in the genetically predisposed while speaking at a World Health Organization seminar in Japan.
+During the seminar, Shore also replaced his usual "autism bomb" metaphor with an "autism dragon" metaphor.

+During a 2013 Radio New Zealand podcast appearance, Shore falsely speculated that a subset of autistic children was "susceptible to a bad immune-system reaction from a vaccine" and suggested researchers investigate such a possibility.
+Shore also said he supported the development of "safe vaccinations."

-It is scientific consensus that there is no link between any vaccine or vaccine ingredient and autism and that chelation therapy is an unproven and potentially life-threatening autism treatment.
+It is scientific consensus that there is no link between any vaccine or vaccine ingredient and autism and that the thiomersal used as a preservative in some vaccines is not harmful.
+Chelation therapy is unproven as an autism treatment and potentially life-threatening when improperly administered.
 Autism is typically diagnosed between the ages of 18 and 24 months, the same age range in which Shore told Congress the "autism bomb" detonates.